ncsa/TGI_RAILS_Documentation/docs/source/ondemand/jupyterLab.rst

 JupyterLab
 ============

-The Open OnDemand dashboard provides an easy way to launch a JupyterLab environment on Delta.
+The Open OnDemand dashboard provides an easy way to launch a JupyterLab environment on RAILS.

 How to Start an OOD JupyterLab Session
 -----------------------------------------